 In the UK, a very similar case happened when a school opened a new building using a former office block.

-Other educational facilities innovation that have found room amongst the sinking of physical retail industry are vocational training centers.
+Other educational facilities innovation that have found room amongst the sinking of the physical retail industry are vocational training centers.

 In Montgomery, Alabama, the building left empty by an old mall was turned into the MPACT, Montgomery Preparatory Academy for Career Technologies.